NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

     corr-search -80 -2 20 2

-It is suggested that this setting be used very rarely.
-More details about this option and the inner workings of stereo correlation can be found in :numref:`correlation`.
+It is suggested that this setting be used rarely.
+For more details see :numref:`search_range`.
+The inner working of stereo correlation can be found in section :numref:`correlation`.

 .. _perform-stereo: